In a recent article we wrote that car seats have an expiration date, which experts recommend you follow (even if you don’t legally have to).

 This can be particularly useful in wet, cold or hot weather conditions, and also if you regularly park on busy roads where there is a lot of passing traffic, which can make getting your baby in and out of the car quite stressful depending on which side the seat is located.

-However, it’s certainly not mandatory to use a car seat base, and there are many parents who don’t use them.
+However, it’s certainly not mandatory to use one, and there are many parents who don’t use them.

-Is It Illegal To Use An Expired Car Seat Base?
+Is It Against The Law To Use An Expired Car Seat Base?

 It it not illegal to use an expired car seat base.